clean-code-personal/simple-monitor-in-py-caldenmic/README.md

 # Extensions

 1. Early Warning
-2. Multiple language support for printing statements
+2. Support a language in addition to English (Here in this code "French" is the additional language)